johnie/isopress/README.md

 The web directory is the custom `wp-content` directory, `app` is the theme.
 No themes directory exists, if you like to add a themes directory you can do so and register that with WordPress and remove `theme.php` from `lib/isopress` directory.

-If you are using external plugins that creates directory in `wp-content` directory then you will have more directories in the web directry and that can be ugly!
+If you are using external plugins that creates directory in `wp-content` directory then you will have more directories in the web directory and that can be ugly!

 The WordPress system has it owns directory `wp` that are inside `web`.
 Basically you can move the `wp` one level up and configure so it loads the right way.